The A&R Guide to Signing Artists

-The book is aimed at people who are interested in becoming an artist manager or an A&R person for a record label, but it would also be useful for anyone who wants an insight into how the record industry works.
+The book is aimed at people who are interested in becoming an artist manager or an A&R person for a record label.
+Still, it would also be useful for anyone who wants an insight into how the record industry works.

 The role of A&R has changed from being solely responsible for finding new artists to managing those artists already signed.
 The days when an A&R person would travel around trying to discover new acts have gone.
-The world has changed in terms of how music is marketed and promoted and therefore so must A&R departments if they are to remain relevant in today’s music industry.
+The world has changed regarding how music is marketed and promoted; therefore, so must A&R departments if they remain relevant in today’s music industry.

 The A&R scout is the talent spotter and is the ears and eyes of the record labels and publishing companies.
 The A&R scouts’ job is to discover the hottest new artists around and to be aware of the latest media & cultural trends.
 They will attend dozens of gigs, artist showcases and industry meetings throughout the week to enable them to be aware of every new artist being talked about within the industry.

 The A&R scout will listen to demos sent in by bands they may have heard about through word of mouth or friends in bands who have previously been signed.
 If an act impresses them enough, they will invite them into their office for a meeting or invite them to a showcase gig where all the record labels will be present.